python-trio/trio/docs/source/glossary.rst

    asynchronous file object
-       This is an object with an API identical to a :term:`file object`, with the exception that all nontrivial methods are coroutine functions.
+       This is an object with an API identical to a :term:`file object`, with the exception that all non-computational methods are async functions.

-       A non-normative interface is defined by :class:`trio.AsyncIOWrapper`.
        The main way to create an asynchronous file object is by using the :func:`trio.open_file` function.